Neyland Stadium: Other uses

 Neyland Stadium is occasionally used for concerts, political rallies, and religious gatherings.
 One of Neyland Stadium's most notable non-sporting events took place in May 1970, when the stadium hosted the Billy Graham Crusade, with President Richard Nixon as a guest speaker.
 The event occurred just three weeks after the Kent State shootings, at the height of the anti-war movement, and several anti-war protestors were arrested for trying to disrupt the event.
 The Jacksons performed three concerts at Neyland Stadium in August 1984, during their Victory Tour.
 East Tennessee native Kenny Chesney performed in Neyland Stadium in June 2003.

 Neyland Stadium has hosted several NFL exhibition games, most recently in 1995, when the Washington Redskins played the Houston Oilers.
 The Knox County Football Jamboree, a preseason event for local high school teams, was held annually at the stadium until 2013.
 The discontinuation of the Jamboree at Neyland Stadium was due in part to maintaining the condition of the field in the month prior to the beginning of college football.

+Soccer was played at the stadium on April 27, 1991, as Northern Irish club Linfield travelled to Knoxville to play a team of American Professional Soccer League all-stars in front of 12,468 fans.
+The all-stars won 1–0.
+This was done as part of a bid for Knoxville to further host games in the 1994 FIFA World Cup, though Neyland was ultimately not included.